javascript-tutorial/en.javascript.info/TRANSLATION.md

 [JavaScript](https://en.wikipedia.org/wiki/JavaScript) is a programming language.
 ```

-✅ OK:
+✅ OK (en -> es):

 ```md
 [JavaScript](https://es.wikipedia.org/wiki/JavaScript) es un lenguaje de programación.
 ```

-For links that have no equivalent, just use the English link.
+For links to MDN, that are only partially translated, also use the language-specific version.

+If a linked article has no translated version, leave the link "as is".